Triang-jyed-driung/Adaptive-BVP/README.md

 ```math
 u(x) = \ln(1+exp(x))
 ```
-This is a classic example
+This is a classic example.

 ![Ex6](logistic.jpg)

 ## Adaptivity
 Ablation studies are conducted to demonstrate adaptivity.
 Here, we tested the same example as example 1 (Bessel $J_100$).
 We use one single interval with 2048 Chebyshev points, without adaptivity.
 The results:

 ![adap1](Nonadaptive.jpg)

 The results showed that the difference is about $1e-7$, which is a much higher error than the adaptive version.
 Hence, adaptivity is important.